URK23CS1247/file1/README.md

 #file
 today is rainyday
-today the climate is so cool
+and the climate is so cool